JuliaDynamics/Agents.jl/docs/src/index.md

 To get started, please read the [Tutorial](@ref) page.

 !!! info "Latest news"
     You are currently reading the _development_ version of the documentation, which is being prepared for Agents.jl 3.0.
 In this major release we have full support for agent based models on [`ContinuousSpace`](@ref), but have not yet finished development.
 See the [CHANGELOG](https://github.com/JuliaDynamics/Agents.jl/blob/master/CHANGELOG.md) for a full list of changes.
+This documentation only makes sense if you use `master` version for `Agents` and `AgentsPlots`.

 ## Features